marcin-osowski/upro/README.md

-cost comes from the leverage (1X can be achieved "naturally", the remaining 2x require borrowing or other techniques which are equivalent from net result point of view), while 1.5% seems to be the raw cost of the fund.
-This is higher than the stated expense ratio of 0.92%, but the fit is rather rough (I literally just typed these numbers and checked that "plots looks similar").
+cost comes from the leverage (1X can be achieved "naturally", the remaining 2x require borrowing or other techniques which are equivalent from net result point of view), while 1.5% seems to be the raw cost of the fund / result of missing the stated objective.
+This is higher than the stated expense ratio of 0.92%, but the fit is very approximate (I literally just typed these numbers and checked that "plots looks similar").

 ![UPRO over SPY3X, annualized loss, with Tbill rates](img/annualized_upro_loss_and_tbill.png)